e-orlov/natural-language-SEO-tool/README.md

 1. Get access to the API (see below)
 2. Add API details to index.js
-3. Add URLs you want to run through the API in file.txt
+3. Add URLs you want to run through the API in add-urls-here.txt
-4. nlu-output.csv will contain all of your natural language data
+4. nlu-summary.xlsx will contain all of your natural language data

-**The script does not limit the amount of requests made to the API, avoid checking large amounts of URLs in one go - stick to around 100/150 to reduce error responses**
+**The script has the ability to limit requests to the IBM Watson API, see 'limiter' variable in index.js.
+Use 'minTime', e.g. 1000 = wait one second before next request **

 ## Setting up access to IBM Watson Natural Language API